AadityaKGupta/Snake-Game/README.md

 3.)Install Dependencies for Frontend:

--->Navigate to the frontend directory (if applicable) and install dependencies:-
+-Navigate to the frontend directory (if applicable) and install dependencies:-

 cd frontend

 npm install

 4.)Install Dependencies for Backend:

--->Navigate to the backend directory (if applicable) and install dependencies:
+-Navigate to the backend directory (if applicable) and install dependencies:-

 cd backend

 npm install

 RUNNING THE PROJECT: